Roman Bridge railway station: Facilities

 The unstaffed station has digital CIS screens.
 There is a waiting shelter, pay phone and timetable poster board for train running information provision.

+For the year April 2023 to March 2024, it was the least used station in Wales, with 680 entries and exits.

 Services

 Five southbound and six northbound trains call on request Mondays to Saturdays (approximately every three hours), with three trains each way on Sundays between May and early September.

 Services were temporarily suspended in February 2020 and replaced by road transport due to flooding of the line north of Llanrwst caused by Storm Ciara.
 Following completion of the work to repair the storm damage, services at the station were reinstated on 28 September 2020.